 Admittedly, the application process has been a bit daunting at the time, but it also made me realize, how much I could still improve my package scripts and the amount of work that is sometimes required to get things right.

-I will follow up on packaging techniques and best practices in an upcoming article (hopefully in the not so distant future) and shed some light on the non-packaging topics in further articles as well.
+I will follow up on packaging and best practices in an upcoming article (hopefully in the not so distant future) and shed some light on the non-packaging topics in further articles as well.